hammadmohd5710-spec/delta-demo/README.md

 # delta-demo
-this is the demo of git &amp; github class
+this is the demo of git &amp; github class.